Powerful Questions & Purposeful Conversations

 I love having my thinking challenged.
 It keeps me honest with myself.

-Rosa’s reply: Good article Laura.
-In my experience coaching rarely happens and only for the high potentials by hiring externals.
+Good article, Laura.
+In my experience, coaching rarely happens and only for the high potentials by hiring externals.
 We need to start with the CEO coaching their direct reports.
-Of course then it isn't called coaching.
+Of course then, it isn't called coaching.
 It's called a conversation.
 What are your thoughts?

-Laura’s response: Hi Rosa, thank you for sharing your experience.
-Years ago I had a similar experience about coaching--for whom it was offered and by whom it was delivered.
+Hi Rosa, thank you for sharing your experience.
+Years ago I had a similar experience about coaching — for whom it was offered and by whom it was delivered.
 Today, however, my experience is VERY different.
 I find that organizations are taking a coaching approach to conversations at all levels of the organization.
 Why?
 Gone are the days of command and control, highly directive work environments.
 Rather, there is a realization that in order to be successful in today's business environment and satisfy customer needs, organizations need to foster environments that address employee needs.
-See https://hbr.org/2015/12/engaging-your-employees-is-good-but-dont-stop-there?utm_source=linkedin&utm_medium=social&utm_campaign=hbr.
-This is why organizations, at least the one's who ask for my help, are taking steps to create what they call a coaching culture.
-Coaching is all about conversation--real conversations that matter and make a difference.
+See here.
+This is why organizations, at least the ones who ask for my help, are taking steps to create what they call a 'coaching culture.'
+Coaching is all about conversation — real conversations that matter and make a difference.
 I would love to continue the conversation.
 Feel free to email or phone me.
-You have my contact info.
-Thanks Rosa.
+You have my contact information.
+Thanks, Rosa.

-Rosa’s reply: I am delighted that you are having this experience.
+I am delighted that you are having this experience.
 Brings me hope for the success of our companies, especially in the upcoming AI upheaval.
-We should have coffee sometime!"
+We should have coffee sometime!